Doctor, Doctor Podcast: Episode 137: Ethical Medicine in Times of Crisis—with NCBC's Joseph Meaney and Joe Zalot

 President of the National Catholic Bioethics Center Joseph Meaney, PhD, and NCBC staff ethicist Dr. Jozef (Joe) Zalot talk about the importance of ethical treatment being maintained even during time of crisis and what ethical medical practice should consider such as who should and shouldn’t be given a ventilator when they are scarce or how vaccines should be researched and produced.

-Jozef Zalot joined The National Catholic Bioethics Center as a staff ethicist in July 2017.
-He served from 2015 to 2017 as the regional director of ethics and spiritual care for Mercy Health–Cincinnati and also served as a lecturer at the Athenaeum of Ohio/Mount St. Mary’s Seminary, where he taught courses in medical ethics and morality and justice in Catholic life.
-From 2004 to 2015, Dr. Zalot was a tenured professor at Mount St. Joseph University in Cincinnati, where he taught courses in health care ethics, business ethics, sexual and reproductive ethics, introduction to Catholic theology, and marriage.
-He has written two books and various articles and reviews, and he presents at academic conferences both domestically and internationally.
+Prior to the NCBC, he served from 2015 to 2017 as the regional director of ethics and spiritual care for Mercy Health–Cincinnati and also as a lecturer at Mount St. Mary’s Seminary/Athenaeum of Ohio.
+From 2004 to 2009 he was an assistant professor, and from 2009 to 2015 an assistant professor (with tenure), at Mount St. Joseph University in Cincinnati, where he taught courses in health care ethics, business ethics, sexual and reproductive ethics, and Christian Marriage.